5 Tips getting Organised

 When I receive an new enquiry I follow the same plan every time, I think about what I want to achieve, how I want to do it and when these things should be done by.

 Keeping a to-do list will help you get things done, plain and simple.
 It’ll also help you prioritise the tasks you need to complete too!

 Why keep a todo list?
-It’l just be another thing to do! – It’s best not to think of todo lists as a chore, something dragging you down, quite the opposite, it’s like having a personal assistant if done right!
+It’ll just be another thing to do! – It’s best not to think of to-do lists as a chore, something dragging you down, quite the opposite, it’s like having a personal assistant if done right!